DETAILED ACTION

 Regarding claim 11, the combination of Chan and Yoshida discloses the method of claim 9.
 Chan teaches forming the main gate (5A, Fig 3A), the source region (7A, Fig 4A), the drain region (7B), the semiconductor layer (3, Fig 3A), and the body contact region (6).

-Yoshida goes on to teach wherein the first ion-doped region (Iwn, Fig 14) is formed in (shown formed in) the main gate and the first portion (207a) at the same time (shown formed at the same time) as the formation of the source region and the drain region in (shown in) the semiconductor layer on opposing sides (shown on opposing sides) of the main gate and the second ion-doped region (Iwp) is formed in (shown formed in) the second portion (218) at the same time (shown formed at the same time) as the formation of the body contact region in (shown in) the semiconductor layer on (shown on) the side (207aT) of the first portion (207a) away (shown away) from the main gate, wherein the source region, the drain region and the first ion- doped region (Iwn) are of the same conductivity type (n-type); the body contact region and the second ion-doped region (Iwp) are of the same conductivity type (p-type).
+Yoshida goes on to teach wherein a first ion-doped region (Iwn, Fig 14) is formed in (shown formed in) the main gate and the first portion (207a) at the same time (shown formed at the same time) as the formation of the source region and the drain region in (shown in) the semiconductor layer on opposing sides (shown on opposing sides) of the main gate and a second ion-doped region (Iwp) is formed in (shown formed in) the second portion (218) at the same time (shown formed at the same time) as the formation of the body contact region in (shown in) the semiconductor layer on (shown on) the side (207aT) of the first portion (207a) away (shown away) from the main gate, wherein the source region, the drain region and the first ion- doped region (Iwn) are of the same conductivity type (n-type); the body contact region and the second ion-doped region (Iwp) are of the same conductivity type (p-type).

 Regarding claims 13 and 15, the combination of Chan and Yoshida discloses the device of claim 7 and the method of claim 11.
 Chan teaches the body contact region (6, Fig 3A) and the source region (7A, Fig 4A).